Classification of Fermi-LAT sources with deep learning using energy and time spectra: Introduction

-Aside from AGN, the second main class of sources contained in present catalogs consists of gamma-ray pulsars (PSR), divided further into young pulsars (YNG) and millisecond pulsars (MSP) \citep{TheFermi-LAT:2013ssa}.
-The gamma-ray emission of a pulsar can be attributed to a rapidly rotating, highly magnetised neutron star, surrounded by a plasma magnetosphere, although the exact emission mechanism and the location of the emission region are still uncertain \citep{1998ApJ...508..328H,Romani159}.
+Aside from AGN, the second main class of sources contained in present catalogues consists of gamma-ray pulsars (PSR), divided further into young pulsars (YNG) and millisecond pulsars (MSP) \citep{TheFermi-LAT:2013ssa}.
+The gamma-ray emission of a pulsar can be attributed to a rapidly rotating, highly magnetised neutron star surrounded by a plasma magnetosphere, although the exact emission mechanism and the location of the emission region are still uncertain \citep{1998ApJ...508..328H,Romani159}.
 MSP, or so-called recycled pulsars, are believed to be old pulsars for which the period has decreased via accretion from a companion object \citep{2009Sci...325..848A}.

 The AGN and PSR classes of gamma-ray emitters are characterised by different timing and spectral properties.
 While AGN typically have a variable gamma-ray flaring pattern on time scales of months, PSR are instead non-variable on long time scales \citep{TheFermi-LAT:2013ssa}.
 Moreover, the energy spectra of AGN are generically well described by a power law shape, which is softer than that of a PSR.
-The energy spectra of PSR are characterised by a spectral curvature, where a break is observed at low and high energies in the \fermi energy band, requiring the addition of an exponential cutoff at a few~GeV.
+The energy spectra of PSR have a spectral curvature, where a break is observed at low and high energies in the \fermi energy band, requiring the addition of an exponential cutoff at a few~GeV.

-In the 4FGL-DR2 catalog the gamma-ray sources are identified as, or associated with, an AGN, a PSR, or some more rare population class.
+In the 4FGL-DR2 catalogue the gamma-ray sources are identified as, or associated with, an AGN, a PSR, or some more rare population class.
 Sources are identified according to a correlated timing signature at different wavelengths, or only associated requiring positional coincidence with a counterpart source at other wavelengths.
-A total of 1794 sources (about one third) in the 4FGL-DR2 catalog remains unassociated or unidentified (for brevity, we will label both unassociated and unidentified sources as UNC, \textit{unclassified}, in what follows).
-The fraction of UNC sources was similar in previous catalogs \citep{Acero:2015gva}.
-The distribution of their spectral properties and their Galactic latitude reveal the composite nature of the UNC population \citep{Fermi-LAT:2019yla}.
+A total of 1794 sources (about one third) in the 4FGL-DR2 catalogue remains unassociated or unidentified (for brevity, we will label both unassociated and unidentified sources as UNC, \textit{unclassified}, in what follows).
+The fraction of UNC sources was similar in previous catalogues \citep{Acero:2015gva}.
+The distribution of their spectral properties and their Galactic latitude reveals the composite nature of the UNC population \citep{Fermi-LAT:2019yla}.